burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code while using various compilers and target platforms for C++ online.
 It can be very useful for educational and analytical purposes because using color shows the correspondence between C++ code and Assembly code.

-The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
-Different vendors can provide the support of the same ISA, but Microarchitecture is typically under a Non-disclosure agreement(NDA).
+The particular implementation of Instruction Set Archiecture (ISA) is called Microarchitecture in Electrical Engineering (EE) terminology.
+Different vendors can provide the support of the same ISA, but Microarchitecture is typically under a Non-disclosure agreement (NDA).
 Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers.

 # Linkage